Skip to main content

 Let’s Encrypt® Certificates

-If you issue a Let's Encrypt® certificate in the Certificate Manager, DNS-01 will be validated automatically.
-The domain DNS records are stored in Servercore's infrastructure, so the service creates a TXT record for certificate issuance on its own.
-The service will track the certificate expiration date and automatically renew it 30 days before the expiration date.
-If you issue a certificate on your own, you will need to validate the domain and pass a verification process, and then renew the certificate every 60 days.
+If you issue a Let’s Encrypt® certificate in the Certificate Manager, DNS-01 validation will occur automatically.
+The domain’s DNS records are stored in the Servercore infrastructure, so the service independently creates a TXT record to issue the certificate.
+The service will monitor the certificate expiration date and automatically renew it 30 days before it expires.
+If you issue the certificate yourself, you must confirm domain ownership and pass validation, and then renew the certificate every 60 days.

 The certificate is only valid in the project in which it was issued.

-To issue a certificate, the domain must have an IP address in the A-record.
+To issue a certificate, the domain must have an IP address in an A record.

 Issue a Let’s Encrypt® certificate

-You can issue a Let's Encrypt® certificate that is valid:
+You can issue a Let’s Encrypt® certificate that will be valid:

-• only for the main domain or for the main domain and all its subdomains (Wildcard certificate);
+• only for the primary domain or for the primary domain and all its subdomains (Wildcard certificate);

-• for the subdomain only.
-The certificate will not be valid for the main domain.
+• only for a subdomain.
+The certificate will not be valid for the primary domain.

 warning

-Once a Let's Encrypt® certificate is issued, the site, service, or application will not automatically open over HTTPS - you must download the certificate and install it on your web server.
+After a Let’s Encrypt® certificate is issued, your site, service, or application will not automatically open over HTTPS — you need to download the certificate and install it on your web server.

 1. Create a zone for the domain in DNS hosting.